sonata-project/dev-kit/project/CONTRIBUTING.md

 # Sonata project contribution

-Thanks for your interest onto Sonata projects!
+Thanks for your interest in Sonata projects!

 ## Summary